 In 2015, Econsultancy conducted a survey asking 4,000 marketers what they thought were going to be the top digital trends heading towards 2020.
-24% of respondents said they were steadily increasing focus on customer experience, and 23% said personalization played a large role in their upcoming marketing plans.
+24% of respondents said they were steadily increasing focus on customer experience, and 23% said personalisation played a large role in their upcoming marketing plans.

 Case in point, Andrew Cocker, senior marketing director at Expedia, said he asks one main question when pursuing a seamless customer experience.
-Read on to find out how to solve the biggest challenge in marketing with personalization.
+Read on to find out how to solve the biggest challenge in marketing with personalisation.

 The Challenge: “How can we anticipate what the customer needs before they even have to ask?”

 We really like where Mr. Cocker’s head is at.
 Customer frustration is frequently attributed to not being able to locate resources, answers, services and money-saving promotions.
 Basically, people don’t like doing business with brands who keep them in the dark.
 By figuring out what your customers are going to need before they actually need it, you’re eliminating the opportunity for dissatisfaction.